sunriselayer/gitbook/learn/sunrise/liquidity-pool.md

 4. **`vRISE` Incentives:**

    - Liquidity providers earn vRISE tokens as additional incentives.
-   - These tokens can be used for DA Fee Abstraction in the Sunrise ecosystem.
+   - These tokens can be used for Fee Abstraction in the Sunrise ecosystem.

 ## Core Functionality